edieraristizabal/gist4302/index.md

 problems.
 Topics of the final project could be related to the spatial aspect of a thesis or another course work.
-The proposal associated with the final project should include a clear description of the proposed problems with appropriate background literatures justifying the motivation, description of the collected data sources, and methodology adopted to address the problem.
-When the project proposal is due (Nov.3rd), students are expected to have collected the necessary data at hand.
+The proposal associated with the final project should include a clear description of the proposed problems with appropriate background literature justifying the motivation, description of the collected data sources, and methodology adopted to address the problem.
+When the project proposal is due, students are expected to have collected the necessary data at hand.
 The final project will require a presentation of about 6-10 mins [*PechaKucha style*](http://en.wikipedia.org/wiki/Pecha_Kucha) or a poster session, and a final project report.
-Students are encouraged to start thinking of project ideas early in the semester, and communicate them with the instructor and the TA for feedbacks and comments.
+Students are encouraged to start thinking of project ideas early in the semester, and communicate them with the instructor and the TA for feedback and comments.

 ## Grading